sabajamalian/bradley_cs210/lab13_instructions.md

 ### **2. Red-Black Tree Implementation**

-- Use the version from lecture or implement your own Templated version.
+- Use and extend the version discussed during the class.
 - Ensure that your RBT handles balancing via rotations and color flips.
 - It is strongly recommended that you **templatize** the tree class for reuse.